oneeve8/kobble-data/content/tutorialnarrative3.md

 I’ll also explain a little more about GitHub, including how to retrieve and edit information in GitHub and the difference between a public and private repo.

-I’ll also explain in more detail your In-App sharing support option.
+I’ll also explain in more detail, your In-App sharing support option.
 And I’ll give you more details on sharing channels and tracks.

 Lets get started.